stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### BRYN

-I'm pretty sure the white coats are PPE rather than equipment though.
-Bunsen burners and beakers though, I mean, this is very much the "British schoolboy" understanding __[Tim chuckles]__ of a science lab.
+I'm pretty sure the white coats are PPE rather than equipment though.<a id="footnote-1-ref" href="#footnote-1"><sup>[1]</sup></a> Bunsen burners and beakers though, I mean, this is very much the "British schoolboy" understanding __[Tim chuckles]__ of a science lab.
 What kind of science do you think you'd be doing if you in fact had Bunsen burners and beakers?

 #### BEN